A Bigger Splash (2015 film): Plot

-After drinking on his own, Harry comes back very late and starts a fight with Paul beside the pool.
-Both fall in, and the fight continues.
-Paul holds Harry underwater to subdue him, but Harry drowns.
-Realising his mistake, Paul pulls Harry to the surface and attempts to resuscitate him, but is unsuccessful and leaves Harry to drift to the bottom of the pool.
+Realising his mistake, Paul pulls Harry to the surface and attempts to resuscitate him but is unsuccessful, and he leaves Harry to drift to the bottom of the pool.
 In the morning, his corpse is seen by the maid, who calls the police.
 They have more urgent business with refugees landing from North Africa, some floating ashore dead, but take the occupants of the villa in for questioning.

-Marianne convinces them with the truth that she was asleep, and suggests that the murderer was an intruder.
+Marianne convinces them with the truth that she was asleep and suggests that the murderer was an intruder.
 Paul lies, saying he went to bed before the time of death, and is believed.
-Pen eventually reveals that she can speak perfect Italian, but chose to let her hosts struggle, and her passport reveals that she is only 17.
-Paul is concerned that Pen may have witnessed his fight with Harry in the pool, but is unable to determine how much she knows, if anything.
+Pen eventually reveals that she can speak perfect Italian but chose to let her hosts struggle, and her passport reveals that she is only 17.
+Paul is concerned that Pen may have witnessed his fight with Harry in the pool but is unable to determine how much she knows, if anything.
 Paul tearfully admits to Marianne that he killed Harry but tried to save him.

-At the airport, as Pen is about to fly out, she tells Paul and Marianne something that refers to something Marianne once said to Harry.
+At the airport, as Pen is about to fly out, she tells Paul and Marianne something that refers to a comment Marianne once made to Harry.
 Visibly disturbed, Marianne slaps Pen.
-Pen maintains her composure until she is shown boarding the plane in tears unseen by Marianne and Paul who depart in their car.
+Pen maintains her composure until she is shown boarding the plane in tears, unseen by Marianne and Paul, who depart in their car.

 On the ride back to the villa, they are stopped by the police.
-It is the investigating officer, but rather than pursuing the case he reveals himself to be a fan of Marianne and wants her to autograph a CD.
-She obliges and returns to the car where she and Paul share their relief and drive away.
+It is the investigating officer, but rather than pursuing the case, he reveals himself to be a fan of Marianne’s and wants her to autograph a CD.
+She obliges and returns to the car, where she and Paul share their relief and drive away.